rohan908/Project-CinderSight/DEPLOYMENT_GUIDE.md

    - Ensure Node.js version 18 is being used
    - Check that all deprecated packages have been updated
    - Verify ESLint configuration is compatible
+6. **API connection issues**:
+   - Verify `NEXT_PUBLIC_API_URL` is set correctly
+   - Check that Railway backend is running
+   - Ensure CORS is properly configured on the backend

 ### Railway Logs